justicedemocrats/new-site/src/pages/issues/fix-widening-wealth-gap.md

 ---
-templateKey: issue-fragment
+templateKey: ignore-fragment
 title: Fix Widening Wealth Gap
 subtitle: 'Enact a tax system that benefits the middle-class and the poor.'
 icon: /img/chemex.jpb
 ---

 Enact a tax system that benefits the middle-class and the poor.